 - When using multi-use trails, follow the rules of the road.
 Check around you before crossing trails or changing directions.

 - Ignore verbal harassment and do not harass others.

 - Keep the music for your indoor workouts.
-Running or riding with earphones can be a distracting and prevent you from hearing your surroundings.
+Running with earphones can be a distracting and prevent you from hearing your surroundings.
 Remember, you want to be aware of and hear everything around you.